tuura/papers/ngcas-2017/README.md

 # Asynchronous Arbitration Primitives for New Generation of Circuits and Systems

-Presented at New Generation of Circuits and Systems Conference (NGCAS), 2017.
+Presented at the New Generation of Circuits and Systems Conference (NGCAS), 2017.

 ## Abstract